RealmX1/STAT400-Knowledge-Graph/node_schemas/md_schemas/theorem_schema_template.md

   - A logical argument establishing the truth of the theorem from the hypotheses, including step-by-step deductions.
   - *Example*: Detailed derivation using definitions of conditional probability

-- **Tags/Categories**: *List of Strings*
-  - Keywords that provide information other than dependency relation... may not be necessary.
-  - *Example*: ["Probability Theory", "Statistics"]

-- **Knowledge**
-  - Knowledge that are so specific/rare as to no qualify the use of separate property/relation section.
-  - Will be represetned in terms of properties with relation link.
-  - This part might need to be further specified after labeling some nodes to create more generalized sections in schema.

 ## Relationships (Edges)
 - **involves_concept** ← *Concept* (the reverse of **involved_in_theorem**)